 Does each person have their own guardian angel assigned to them?
 Especially children?
 The Bible does not clearly say this.
 Verses such as Psalm 34:7 and Psalm 91:11 do indicate that angels can guard and protect us.
 That is not in question.
 But what about personal guardian angels?
 The term “guardian angel” is not used in the Bible and there is not clear cut teaching on it.

 Referring to children, Matthew 18:10 says that “their angels in heaven continually see the face of My Father who is in heaven.”
 The precise meaning of this statement eludes us.
 It could be there are angels for individual children or collectively for all children.
 If individual angels are meant, this verse indicates that the angels are actually in heaven in the Father’s presence, and not on earth watching the children.
-The main point of this passage does not seem to be specific instruction on the role of angels, but that children are very important to God.
+The main point of this passage is not specific instruction on the role of angels, but that children are very important to God.

 Acts 12:1-19 is a early church narrative where the believers say it must be Peter’s angel, rather than Peter himself at the door.
 The statement about “his angel” reflects the thinking of the early church gathered there.
 Since this is not supported by other Scripture, all it can really prove is that some early Christians thought each believer had an angel.
 Again, the point of this passage is not instruction on angels but describing an event in the early church.

 Perhaps each person has a guardian angel, but perhaps not.
 We shouldn’t be adamant about it.
 Regardless, angels can guard and protect us.
 More on angels next post!